r3lativo/ground_sketching/README.md

 This repository contains the server infrastructure for a master's thesis project exploring multimodal representations of common ground in situated dialogue.

-The core hypothesis is that text-only Large Language Models (LLMs) struggle with reasoning in situated, embodied tasks because they lack the visual and spatial grounding that humans inherently use.
+Text-only Large Language Models (LLMs) struggle with reasoning in situated, embodied tasks: is it because they lack the visual and spatial grounding that humans inherently use?
 These models are often trained on "space-less, time-less" text, hindering their ability to resolve ambiguities or track references that are clear from a shared visual context.

 This project aims to address this gap by developing a system that compositionally generates a visual representation, or "mental imagery," from conversational utterances.
 This visual sketch serves as a persistent, grounded representation of the situational context, which we hypothesize will improve an agent's reasoning and question-answering capabilities.
+The assumption is that visual imagery would help the model to create associations more easily.

 The code herein sets up the necessary services, including an image generation model and a Visual Language Model (VLM) which acts as a "prompt polisher".
 This polisher translates abstract conversational intentions into the precise, detailed prompts required for compositional image editing.
-The current experimental work focuses on defining a robust "visual lexicon" of operations (such as adding, removing, or modifying objects) and "style-as-semantics" to represent metadata like uncertainty.

 ## Project Structure